nichoth/ssc/README.md

                 // (audience is a publicKey)
                 audience: did,
                 // issuer: did,
-                // Note that the issuer always has to be your DID,
+                // Note that the issuer always has to be the DID of the signer,
                 // because the UCAN will be signed with your private key.
                 issuer: keypair,
                 // facts: [],